cncf/tag-security/governance/roles.md

 * [TOC Liaison](#toc-liaison)
 * [Facilitation Roles](#facilitation-roles)

-All members are identified in the SIG [README](/readme.md), with annotations where they hold an additional role.
+All members are identified in the TAG [README](/readme.md), with annotations where they hold an additional role.

-Members fulfilling any Roles in SIG-Security are responsible for understanding and abiding the by the [governance](./) and policies defined in this group.
+Members fulfilling any Roles in Security TAG are responsible for understanding and abiding the by the [governance](./) and policies defined in this group.
 This commitment and execution of understanding includes not only commits to the repo, but also to any approvals or direction required by their Role.